cesarsotovalero/cesarsotovalero.github.io/_posts/2021-7-31-hermit-programmers-are-dead.md

 Developers now have a horde of machines at their disposal, living on the cloud.
 On-demand computing permits self-scaling software resources almost infinitely.
-As buying bananas in the supermarket, if you want more SSD storage or CPU processors, just need to add them to the basket.
+As buying bananas in the supermarket, if you want more SSD storage or CPU processors, you just need to add them to the basket.
 Infrastructure as Code (IaC) facilitates deploying and updating, in minutes, very complex software architectures using a single human-readable YAML file.

-Thus, managers don't worry too much about what capacity is needed, spending most of the efforts on the business-specific logic while trying to economize the budget they have.
+Managers don't worry too much about what capacity is needed, spending most of the efforts on the business-specific logic while trying to economize the budget they have.
 On the other hand, programmers don't care too much about handling low-level infrastructure or writing the fastest piece of code.
 The code that "works" is good enough, the infrastructure that brings economic revenues is the good one.

-The number of programmers is constantly on the rise, but many programmers no longer need to be experts, middle-skilled developers now do what needed an expert, and experts now do what needed a team.
+The number of programmers is constantly on the rise, but many programmers no longer need to be experts, middle-skilled developers now do what needed an expert before, and experts now do what needed a team ten years ago.
 Having all the services as standardized APIs and a few packages that can access them all, suddenly, the most complex programming task becomes a plumbing activity where no programmers are needed.

-However, the real impact is driven by the AI technologies powered by this massive cloud and data storage infrastructures.
+The biggest impact is probably driven by the AI technologies powered by this massive cloud and data storage infrastructures.
 For example, Microsoft recently announced [GitHub Copilot](https://copilot.github.com/), an AI-based system to assist developers in their daily routines.
-The system can write entire programs based on just the developer's intention and the billion lines of code hosted on GitHub.
+The system can write entire programs based on just the developer's intention, and it is feeded by the billion lines of code hosted on GitHub.
 Researchers are just starting to explore the potential of [machine learning for big code and naturalness](https://ml4code.github.io/papers.html).
-Perhaps someday we'll have cognitive AI writing entire complex software from scratch.
+Perhaps someday we'll have [cognitive AI](https://towardsdatascience.com/the-rise-of-cognitive-ai-a29d2b724ccc) writing entire complex software from scratch.
-Today the discussion is not if this will happen, but when.
+Today the discussion is not whether or not this will happen, but when.

 # The future